KetchuppOfficial/Hash_Table/README.md

 # Hash functions research

+## Experiment conditions

-**Experiment conditions.** Hash table was filled with words of *"The Lord of the Rings"*.
+Hash table was filled with words of *"The Lord of the Rings"*.
 If a word has already been added, it won't be added again.
 Consequently each word differs from others.
 It means that this experiment is a way to estimate the quality of a hash function.

 My program calculates the number of collisions in every bucket and prints it into a .txt file.
-This data is visualized with the help of **python**.
-You can see information about hash functions, that were used, below.
+This data is visualized as as bar charts with the help of python script [Bar_Chart.py](/Not_Optimized/src/Histogram.py).

-The size of the hash table was chosen to be 2000 so that the load factor is approximately 8,24.
+The size of the hash table was chosen to be 2000 so that the load factor is approximately 8,24 (less than 10).
 The maximum value on the Ox axis of the first 3 bar charts is 500 instead of 2000.
-That's because there was no words in hash table buckets with indexes [500, ..., 1999] while using first 3 hash functions.
+That's because there were no words in hash table buckets with indexes [500, ..., 1999] while using first 3 hash functions.

 ## Cringe_1